 Medical breakthroughs and better standards of living, particularly in relation to dietary awareness, mean that we’re all living longer than ever before.
 This is clearly a good thing, but it doesn’t come without some additional problems of its own.
-As our population ages so more and more people have to spend their final years living in a care home.
-Physical and mental infirmity, allayed to the more atomised nature of family life, mean that older people often simply don’t have the care they require at hand, and the professionals have to step in.
+As our population ages more and more people have to spend their final years living in a care home.
+Physical and mental infirmity, allied to the more atomised nature of family life, mean that older people often simply don’t have the care they require at hand, and the professionals have to step in.

 If you face the prospect of placing an elderly relative in a care home then the chances are that you’ll be racked with doubt and a sense of responsibility.
 If something does go wrong, then, it’s only right that you should be able to seek compensation, either on your own behalf or on that of an elderly parent or other relative unable to mount their own case.

 The government sets forth strict guidelines outlining the standards which can be expected to be found in care homes.
-These guidelines include statements such as ‘Residents can have visitors at any reasonable time, and if there are restrictions these are made known and explained to those concerned’ and ‘Staff have knowledge and understanding of each individual resident’s usual conduct, behaviours and means of communication.
-Responses and interventions of staff promote positive outcomes for residents.’
+These guidelines include statements such as: residents can have visitors at any reasonable time, and if there are restrictions these are made known and explained to those concerned, and staff have knowledge and understanding of each individual resident’s usual conduct, behaviours and means of communication.
+Responses and interventions of staff promote positive outcomes for residents.